jlema3/jsd-class-repo/whiteboarding-fundamentals/README.md

 ### STUDENT PRE-WORK
 *Before this lesson, you should already be able to:*
-- Write a function in Java using programming fundamentals
+- Write a function in JavaScript using programming fundamentals

 ### INSTRUCTOR PREP
 *Before this lesson, instructors will need to:*